openturns/openturns/python/doc/theory/data_analysis/quantile_confidence_estimation.rst

     F_{(\sampleSize, \alpha)}(\sampleSize - k_2)
     - F_{(\sampleSize, \alpha)}(k_1 - 1) \geq \beta.

-Note that the problem is defined differently from equation :eq:`EqOrderStatMinRankLength`.
-To determine this minimum sample size, we solve equation :eq:`EqOrderMinSizeBilsol` with respect to the sample size :math:`\sampleSize`.
-We use an optimization algorithm to compute :math:`\sampleSize_{\text{sol}}` in the set :math:`\{ k, k + 1, \dots\}`.
-We can reduce the search space to the interval :math:`\llbracket k, \sampleSize_2 \rrbracket` where :math:`\sampleSize_2` is a size that satisfies equation :eq:`EqOrderMinSizeBilsol`.
-It can be determined using the approximation of the binomial distribution by the normal distribution with the same mean and variance.
+Unlike the formulation in equation :eq:EqOrderStatMinRankLength, where the sample size is fixed and the ranks are the unknowns, this approach fixes the relative ranks to determine the minimum required sample size.
+To find the exact minimum :math:`\sampleSize_{\text{sol}}` that solves equation :eq:`EqOrderMinSizeBilsol`, we use an optimization algorithm.

-Once the smallest size :math:`\sampleSize` has been estimated, a sample of size :math:`\sampleSize` can be generated from :math:`X` and a lower and an upper bound of :math:`x_{\alpha}` are estimated using :math:`x_{(k_1)}` and :math:`x_{(\sampleSize - k_2 + 1)}`.
+Once the smallest size :math:`\sampleSize` has been computed, a sample of size :math:`\sampleSize` can be generated from :math:`X` and a lower and an upper bound of :math:`x_{\alpha}` are estimated using :math:`x_{(k_1)}` and :math:`x_{(\sampleSize - k_2 + 1)}`.